jvkiran/testrepo/src/data/termsLaunch.md

 To fulfil the contract, we contracted data processors that are obligated to fully comply with our directives and that may only process your personal data to the extent that we are allowed to do so and only for the given purposes herein.

+(a) Data processor CoinList:
+Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf to fulfil the contract, especially for customer identification.
+CoinList processes personal data only in the United States.

+For further information, please see [Terms of Service](https://coinlist.co/terms) and [Privacy Policy](https://coinlist.co/privacy)

-Data processor Fractal:
+(b) Data processor Fractal:
 Our data processor Fractal Blockchain UG (haftungsbeschränkt), c/o Space Shack, Akazienstr.
 3a, 10823 Berlin, Germany (“**Fractal**”), is processing personal data on our behalf to fulfil the contract, especially for customer identification.

-Fractal processes personal data only in Germany.
+**Use of Fractal Launchpad for contribution process:**

+We use Fractal Blockchain GmbH’s (Fractal) ICO/ITO launchpad software as a white-label solution so as to enable you to contribute / invest your cryptocurrencies for participating in the Ocean token distribution / launch / sale.
+Fractal, on our behalf stores & processes the Technical information of your device which you use for orders and communication - cell phone, tablet, notebook, personal computer, etc. (e.g. IP address) and log in information (e-mail address, password); and your Cryptocurrency Address.

+Fractal Blockchain GmbH is located in Germany and stores this data in secured servers in the EU and process this information in compliance with the applicable data protection law(s).

+For more information, you can reach out to their person responsible for data protection at [privacy@fractal.id]().

-Data processor Heroku:
+(c) Data processor Heroku:
 To store your personal data, we are working together with “**Heroku**”, a service provided by our data processor Heroku Inc., located at The Landmark @ 1 Market St., Suite 300, San Francisco, CA, 94105, United States.
 Heroku stores personal data only in Ireland.

 For further information, please see [Heroku’s data security explanations](https://www.heroku.com/policy/security) as well as [Heroku’s Privacy Policy](https://www.salesforce.com/company/privacy/).

-Data processor AWS:
+(d) Data processor AWS:
-To store your personal data, we are also using Amazon Simple Storage Service, a service provided by our data processor Amazon Web Services, Inc., 410 Terry Avenue North, Seattle WA 98109, United States (“AWS”).
+To store your personal data, we are also using Amazon Simple Storage Service, a service provided by our data processor Amazon Web Services, Inc., 410 Terry Avenue North, Seattle WA 98109, United States (**“AWS”**).
 AWS stores your personal data only in Frankfurt, Germany.

 For further information, please see [AWS’s Privacy Policy](https://aws.amazon.com/privacy/?nc1=h_ls).

-Data processor CS Compliance:
+(e) Data processor CS Compliance:
 To process your personal data, we are also using KYC Screening services, a service provided by our data processor CS Compliance Services Ltd. (“**CS Compliance**”).
 CS Compliance [processes your data in compliance with the German data privacy regulations.

 For further information, please email CS Compliance’s Privacy Policy contact contact <info@cs-compliance-service.de>.

-Data processor LexisNexis:
+(f) Data processor LexisNexis:
 To process your personal data, we are also using CDDS AML Risk API, a service provided by our data processor LexisNexis GmbH (“**LexisNexis**”).
 LexisNexis processes your personal data in compliance with the applicable data protection laws.

 For further information, please see [LexisNexis’ Privacy Policy](https://www.lexisnexis.com/en-us/privacy/default.page).